franrob-projects/securetrain-gamification/README.md

 ## About me

-I'm Francis, a developer based in Gibraltar.
+I'm Francis, a developer based in the UK.
 This project is a mix of things I care about: making compliance less tedious, building with modern tools, and shipping something that actually works end-to-end.
 If you're into crypto compliance or full-stack development, feel free to reach out.

 [conply.org](https://www.conply.org) | [Book a chat](https://cal.com/conply/30min)